srivats0603/Algos_Practice/README.md

 "group_anagram.py" - From a list of strings, this code classifies all the groups of anagrams together.

+"h_index" - Given an array of citations per paper, find the hIndex for the author

 "insertion_sort.py" - Basic insertion sort algorithm.

 "isomorphic_strings.py" - Given two strings, identifies if they are isomorphic, which means that the pattern of charactres is same for both.